AzureAD/microsoft-identity-web/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen (or code).

 **Actual behavior**
-A clear and concise description of what happens, e.g. exception is thrown, UI freezes
+A clear and concise description of what happens, e.g. an exception is thrown, UI freezes.

 **Possible solution**
 <!--- Only if you have suggestions on a fix for the bug. -->